Do you love DIY Scrap Wood Wall Art? But can’t find the right colors or patterns in the stores. Follow these steps to build it!

 DIY Scrap Wood Wall Art

-I am always drawn to wood wall art in the stores, like this amazing abstract chippy wall art.
-But even if I love it, the colors or design don’t seem quite right for the room I want it for.
+I am always drawn to wood wall art in the stores.
+But even if I love it, the colors, size, or design never seem quite right for the room I want it for.
+So, I decided it was time to make my own DIY wood wall art.

-Which Wood to Use for DIY Wood Wall Art
+Which Wood Do You Use for DIY Wood Wall Art

-You can use different widths or types of wood for your design.
+But, you can use different widths or types of wood for your design.
 Pick the wood that you like for your build.
-If you’re painting the pieces, go with Select Pine since it’s usually the most affordable.
+If you’re painting the pieces, go with a smooth wood like Select Pine or Poplar.

 Tools & Supplies Needed